lucasmarbatista/crop_match_slip_js/README.md

    ```
 ![match-slip-tutorial-image-10](images/picture-10.png)

-2. Open the ``crop-pdf-js.html` file.
+2. Unzip the `.zip` file and open the ``crop-pdf-js.html` file.
-3.

 ![match-slip-tutorial-image-12](images/picture-12.png)

-1. Choose the browser of your choice.
+3. Choose the browser of your choice.
    Note: in this tutorial will use the Google Chrome browser.

-2. Click "Select Input PDF" and select the Match Slip PDF file.
+4. Click "Select Input PDF" and select the Match Slip PDF file.

 ![match-slip-tutorial-image-11](images/picture-11.png)

-3. [Optional] Tick the box “Microsoft print to PDF style page” if the selected page was printed using it.
+5. [Optional] Tick the box “Microsoft print to PDF style page” if the selected page was printed using it.

 ![match-slip-tutorial-image-15](images/picture-15.png)

-4. Click “Crop PDF”.
+6. Click “Crop PDF”.

 ![match-slip-tutorial-image-16](images/picture-16.png)

-5. A success message will appear and a download will start with cropped PDF file.
+7. A success message will appear and a download will start with cropped PDF file.

 ![match-slip-tutorial-image-13](images/picture-13.png)

+8. Check your download directory.

 ![match-slip-tutorial-image-14](images/picture-14.png)

 ### Printing tutorial

-1. Connect via USB and turn on the printer.
+1. Connect the printer via USB and turn it on.

 2. Open the PDF file with your PDF reader.
    Note: In this tutorial, we will use Adobe PDF Reader.